Principal Investigator is a university employee who has a Full-Time position that includes:

 until it is in effect.

-- Closely Related Projects – In order to meet this definition projects must be managed
+- Closely Related Projects – To meet this definition, the same PI must manage projects,

-by the same PI, scientifically and technically related, contain no change in the scope
+scientifically and technically related, contain no change in the scope of the grant,

-of the grant, the arrangement must not be detrimental to the effort approved under
+the arrangement must not be detrimental to the effort approved under each award, and

-each award and the relatedness must not be used to circumvent the terms and conditions
+the relatedness must not be used to circumvent the terms and conditions of each individual

 - If, after charging an expense to one of the accounts, it is determined that all or